genesiscommunitysuccess/docs/docs/web-ui-reference/integrations/vue.md

 vue create alpha-vue
 ```

-When prompted to select options, choose "Manually select features".
+When prompted to select options, choose **anually select features**.
 Follow the prompts, answering each question in turn.
-It is recommended that you select "TypeScript" when prompted.
+It is recommended that you select **TypeScript** when prompted.

-When the CLI completes, you should have a basic runnable Vue application.
+When you have completed the prompts, you should have a basic runnable Vue application.

 ## Configuring packages